AaronRDurant/aaron-durant/content/blog/new-personal-website/index.md

 description: Introducing my blazing-fast, modern personal website!
 ---

 I made my first website more than 10 years ago (basically half my life).
-I began writing on the internet eight years ago.
+Not long after that, I began writing on the internet.

 Six and a half years ago, I helped create a website called [The Apex](https://www.theapex.racing/).
 That project led to intense skill development and put me closer to open-wheel and sports car racing than I could've dreamt of when I first witnessed it in 2007.